Cavities are the number one cause of tooth loss, so it is important to know how to identify them, prevent them and ultimately, treat them.

 Brush at least twice a day and floss at least once a day.

-Minimize the intake of products high in sugar and starch.
+Minimize the intake of products high in sugar and simple carbohydrates.